 Fiat knows that it will have to price this car competitively if it's to make any real impact at all on the Focus, Astra and Golf-dominated family hatch segment.
-So prices start at around £13,000 for the hatch, with a premium of around £1,000 for the Station Wagon estate.
-That means it can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.
-Fiat's targets here will be value-orientated platers in this class like Nissan's Pulsar, Kia's cee'd, Citroen's C4 and Hyundai's i30.
+So prices start at under £20,000.
+There's a choice of four trim levels for the Hatch - 'Tipo', 'City Life', 'Red' and the top SUV-style Tipo Cross (which costs from just under £23,000).
+There's no longer a Station Wagon estate variant.
+The asking figures mean that this car can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.
 Even at the kinds of figures we're talking here, Fiat will still need to make sure that this car is very well specified - and has.
 All UK models come as standard with air conditioning, Bluetooth 'phone connectivity, power mirrors, a multi-function steering wheel and a DAB audio system.
 Plus of course there are all the usual safety systems - a full complement of twin front, side and curtain airbags, plus the usual electronic assistance for stability, traction and braking.
-Fiat also offers some of the latest camera-related safety aids, including lane departure warning and an autonomous braking system that scans the road ahead as you drive for potential colliosion hazards.
+Fiat also offers some of the latest camera-related safety aids, including lane departure warning and an autonomous braking system that scans the road ahead as you drive for potential collision hazards.
 If one is detected, you'll be warned.
 If you don't respond - or aren't able to - then the car will automatically apply braking to decrease the severity of any resulting accident.

 Fiat knows it has an awful lot of ground to make up in this segment.
-Is this Tipo the car to do it?
-It certainly offers a more competitive proposition in this sector than anything the brand has been able to offer for a very long time.
+Is this improved Tipo the car to do it?
+It certainly offers a smarter proposition.
 And it can be put together in its Turkish factory very cheaply, allowing UK Fiat dealers to offer value pricing and tempting deals, yet at the same time, include lots of equipment for the money.
 No, it's not going to appeal to someone who would otherwise be buying a Volkswagen Golf.
 Or even, perhaps, a comparable Mazda3 or Honda Civic.
 But then here, you're not going to be paying the sort of inflated prices that tend to be attached to those kinds of cars.
-If you were looking at more affordable models in this sector, say, a Kia cee'd, a Citroen C4 or a Nissan Pulsar, we definitely think you should include the Tipo in your deliberations.
+If you were looking at a more affordable model in this sector, say, a Vauxhall Astra, say, we definitely think you should include the Tipo in your deliberations.
 And it's a long time since we've been able to say that about any kind of Fiat in this class.

 |Bolton Motor Park Abarth, Fiat and Mazda|